Skip to contents

 Column Description

-tag 4 digit tag number (character), i.e. last 4 digits of the full tag number
+tag 4 digit tag ID (character), i.e. last 4 digits of the full tag number

 patch Patch ID